andrew/ultimate-awesome/README.md

 - [awesome-x](https://github.com/mjovanc/awesome-x) - Awesome communities and users on the American technology company 𝕏.
 - [awesome-end-user-programming](https://github.com/mjyc/awesome-end-user-programming) - A list of my favorite end-user programming, crowdsourcing, programming languauges links.
 - [automl](https://github.com/mlpapers/automl) - Awesome papers on AutoML (Automatic Machine Learning).
-- [awesome-ai-agents](https://github.com/nipunaranasinghe/awesome-ai-agents) - A curated list of frameworks, tools, and resources for building and deploying AI agents.
-From multi-agent systems to autonomous coding assistants, this repository covers the latest advancements in AI agent technology.
-Perfect for developers, researchers, and AI enthusiasts exploring the future of autonomous systems.
 - [awesome_flutter](https://github.com/Nomeleel/awesome_flutter) - You say you are great, I do not believe it, I will verify it myself.
 Here are some attempts to use Flutter.
 - [awesome](https://github.com/nxame/awesome) - My starred awesome repos.
 - [awesome-llm-cognitive-architectures](https://github.com/ojrlopez27/awesome-llm-cognitive-architectures) - Integration of LLM and Cognitive Architectures.